PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 objects also support adding metadata translations for two other properties which are **Description** and **DisplayFolder**.

+When you begin designing a dataset with metadata translations, you can assume you will always be adding translations for the **Caption** property.
+However, it might not be as obvious when to also include metadata translations for the **Description** property and the **DisplayFolder** property.
+If your requirement is just to support metadata translations for report consumers, then providing metadata translations for the **Caption** property is likely enough.
+Things are different if your requirement includes supporting metadata translations for report authors who will be creating and editing reports in The Power BI Service using a browser.
+This is the main scenario in which you will also be required to provide metadata translations for the **Description** property and the **DisplayFolder** property.

-Power BI reports and datasets that support multiple languages can only run in workspaces which are associated a dedicated capacity created using Power BI Premium or the Power BI Embedded Service.
+Power BI reports and datasets that support metadata translations can only run in workspaces which are associated a dedicated capacity created using Power BI Premium or the Power BI Embedded Service.
 That means multi-language reports will not load correctly when launched from a workspace in the shared capacity.
-If you are working in a Power BI workspace that does not display a diamond indicating it’s a Premium workspace, you will find that multi-language reports don’t work as expected because there is no support for loading translations from secondary languages.
+If you are working in a Power BI workspace that does not display a diamond indicating it’s a Premium workspace, you will likely find that multi-language reports don’t work as expected because there is no support for loading metadata translations.

+There is currently work underway within the Power BI team to enable the loading of metadata translations in Power BI workspaces not associated with a Premium Capacity.
+This support is expected to be in place by the end of 2023.

 Another critical point to understand is that the Power BI support for metadata translations only applies to datasets.
 Neither Power BI Desktop